rybinaanya/O-antigens/README.md

 * N50
 * L50

-Within the framework of this project, a jupyter notebook was written, in which the quality of all assemblies was compared and the best ones were selected for further analysis.
+Within the framework of this project, we selected assembly of the best quality for each species (see a [jupyter notebook](https://github.com/rybinaanya/O-antigens/blob/main/select_assemblies.ipynb))

 4. Annotation